Bedroom to Billboard: How to Make an Affordable At-Home Recording Studio

 Interface (Optional)

 If you’re using a USB microphone, you can plug it directly into your computer.
-However, higher-end microphones like the RODE NT1 require an audio interface, which improves sound quality and connects the mic to your DAW.
+But higher-end microphones like the RODE NT1 require an audio interface, which improves sound quality and connects the mic to your DAW.

 Focusrite Scarlett Solo